-Most people probably hear the word muffins and think of a sweet treat for breakfast.
-This Pumpkin Cornbread Muffin Recipe is more savory than sweet and is the perfect side dish instead of potatoes or rice.
+This Pumpkin Cornbread Muffin Recipe is more savory than sweet and is the perfect side dish.
+Make a batch of pumpkin cornmeal muffins today.

 Pumpkin Cornbread Muffin Recipe